Turmeric Root Powder Excellent Herbal Remedy

 Benefits of turmeric for specific health conditions include the following:

-Arthirtis, eczema, endometriosis, pain, and tendinitis.
-Clinical studies have confirmed that the volatile oil in turmeric can ease acute pain caused by a number of mechanisims.
+Arthritis, eczema, endometriosis, pain, and tendinitis.
+Clinical studies have confirmed that the volatile oil in turmeric can ease acute pain caused by a number of mechanisms.
 Its effectiveness is equal to that of steroid preparations such as hydrocortisone and phenylbutazone, but without their side effects.

-Altherosclerosis.
+Atherosclerosis.
 Curcumin fights atherosclerosis by deactivating platelet-activating factor (PAF).
 This compound of the blood seals leaks in blood vessels, in part by stimulating the production of fibrous tissue.
 This tissue can serve as a platform on which cholesterol can accumulate into plaques.
-Curcumin helps prevent atherosclerosis in people with diabetes, and offers the additional benefits of stopping the loss of protein through the kidneys.
+Curcumin helps prevent atherosclerosis in people with diabetes and offers the additional benefits of stopping the loss of protein through the kidneys.

 Bursitis and carpal tunnel syndrome.
 Curcumin relieves the discomfort of these conditions by deactivating immune cells that may cause inflammation, without harming other parts of the immune system essential to fighting infection.

 Cancer.
 Curcumin causes the death of cancer cells arising from several different types of tissue.
 In the laboratory, this compound kills cultures of human leukemia cells.
 It reduces the development of chemically induced mouth and tongue cancers by as much as 90 percent.
 It affects skin cancers by counteracting the carcinogenic effects of ultraviolet light when applied to the skin before exposure, and by stopping chemically induced skin cancers.

 Cataracts.
 Curcumin quenches cell-damaging free radicals more actively than vitamin E, a noted free-radical scavenger.
 This prevents cross-linking of proteins in the lens that leads, over a period of many years, to the formation of cataracts.